Museum of Sohrab

 Collection

-The collection of Museum of Sohrab comprised of Sohrab's belongings including his furniture and hundreds of objects and documents that were on display in the apartment.
+The collection of Museum of Sohrab comprises my belongings including hundreds of objects and documents, as well as my memories and feelings.

 To access the collection database click here.